Tinkerforge/doc/en/source/Product_Overview.rst

 communicate (e.g. :ref:`Master Brick <master_brick>`)
 and drive motors (e.g. :ref:`DC Brick <dc_brick>`).

-Bricks can be stacked together to a stack.
-A Master Brick at the bottom of this stack can control all boards within the stack.
+Bricks can be assembled into a stack.
+A Master Brick at the bottom of a stack is responsible for the communication all boards within the stack.
 This master routes the messages between the boards in the stack and the PC (:ref:`High Level Programming Interface <pi_hlpi>`).
 For the user, the stack behaves as if all Bricks were connected separately